martijnmeeldijk/TI-oplossingen/Semester_4/pvm/oefeningen_cheat_sheet.md

 bar(foo); // Call by value , copies foo, therefore prints C (not by reference or pointer)
 ```

+When the copy constructor of a subclass is called, the body of the superconstructor will be exectuted before the body of the copy constructor.

 ### Implicit casts

 ```c++